 HeatSmart is a NYSERDA funded community outreach program that connects you to local heating and cooling and energy efficiency experts who offer the latest clean energy technologies.
 We bring the experts to you at events and by signing up.
-If you’re considering a new heating or cooling system for your home or business or making it more energy efficient, we offer free assessments from our partners at no cost.
+If you’re considering a new heating or cooling system for your home or business or making it more energy efficient, we can connect you with one of our many qualified installer partners.

 How does HeatSmart work?

 HeatSmart works first and foremost by educating the public about sustainable heating and cooling systems through our workshops, tabling events, and our website.
 When you sign up for HeatSmart, one of our representatives will reach out to you promptly to connect you with one of our installers and guide you through the process of making your home more energy efficient.
 HeatSmart will also help you find ways to save on new heat pump systems through Federal and State tax incentives and grants that are available for low and moderate income households.

 You can sign up with HeatSmart Southern Tier If you own a home or business in the following NYS counties:

 If you live elsewhere, sign up and we’ll do our best to direct you to another HeatSmart program.